 Angus Fung

 Previously, I worked on learning algorithms at the Vector Institute where I was advised by Jimmy Ba.
-Currently, in my free-time, I am building Syncere AI with Aaron Tan to bring consumer robots into society.

 Outside of research: